mcastling/mcastling.github.io/dali-introduction.md

  + Advanced watch faces for wearable devices

 DALi is based on OpenGL ES 2.0 and 3.0.
-DALi provides a high level wrapper around the complexity of the OpenGL API and provides a clean cross-platform C# and JavaScript framework.
+DALi provides a high level wrapper around the complexity of the OpenGL API, and also provides a clean cross-platform C# and JavaScript framework.

 ## Features